-For instance, research is being conducted on the possible paths programmers can take to hard wire transparency into the machine learning.
+For instance, research is being conducted on the possible paths programmers can take to hardwire transparency into machine learning.
 Additionally, machine learning is being coded in a way so as to make the algorithms more understandable.
-Finally, rudimentary efforts are underway to make machine learning report on the process behind performance.
+Finally, rudimentary efforts are underway to make a machine learning report on the process behind the performance.

-Everyone knows that jobs involving repetitious actions are being taken over by robots, smart or dumb.
+Everyone knows that robots, smart or dumb are taking over jobs involving repetitious actions.
 However, machine learning has also made certain white-collar professions vulnerable to displacement.
-For instance, x-ray interpretation is something machine learning is making advances in, putting the job of x-ray technicians in the cross hairs of AI displacement.
+For instance, x-ray interpretation is something machine learning is making advances in, putting the job of x-ray technicians in the crosshairs of AI displacement.
 Similarly, attorneys are expected to be displaced by machine learning capable of predicting the best pathways to winning a suit.
-Currently, this type of AI that predicts legal strategies is overseen by partners who also keep a staff of attorneys on the payroll.
+This type of AI that predicts legal strategies is currently overseen by partners who also keep a staff of attorneys on the payroll.
 However, as partners become comfortable with AI decisions and as AI becomes routinely successful in making legal decisions, jobs for interns and junior-level attorneys are predicted to decline.

 6. Internet of things